ansible/ansible/rst/faq.rst

 also designed with multi-node deployment in mind from day-one -- something that is difficult for Puppet because of the pull architecture.
-Ansible is push based, so you can do things in an ordered fashion, addressing batches of servers at one time, and you do not have to contend with the DAG.
+Ansible is push based, so you can do things in an ordered fashion, addressing batches of servers at one time, and you do not have to contend with the dependency graph.
 It's also extensible in any language and the source is designed so that you don't have to be an expert programmer to submit a patch.

 Ansible's resources are heavily inspired by Puppet, with the "state" keyword being a more or less